pypa/packaging.python.org/source/specifications/pyproject-toml.rst

 The ``pyproject.toml`` file acts as a configuration file for packaging-related tools (as well as other tools).

+.. note:: This specification was originally defined in :pep:`518` and :pep:`621`.

 The ``pyproject.toml`` file is written in `TOML <https://toml.io>`_.
 Three tables are currently specified, namely :ref:`[build-system] <pyproject-build-system-table>`,